 decision G3 / 89 was issued on November 19, 1992.

-The person skilled in the art must therefore be in a position, on the date of filing (ie apart from any subsequent publication) and on the basis of general knowledge in the field in question:
+The skilled person must therefore be able, on the date of filing (ie outside any subsequent publication) and based on general knowledge in the field considered:

-- of note objectively and unequivocally the error, and
+- of note objectively and unequivocally l & #8217; error, and

 - of deduct simply the correction to make.

-Therefore, this correction did not no retroactive effect : this is a simple statement (point 4 of the reasons).
+Therefore, this correction doesn & #8217; a no retroactive effect : this is a simple statement (point 4 of the reasons).

-Any means of proof is possible (point 8 of the reasons) as long as this means (writing, testimony, etc.) demonstrates the general knowledge of the person skilled in the art on the date of filing and not after (point 7 of the reasons).
+Any means of proof is possible (point 8 of the reasons) as long as this means (written, testimony, etc.) demonstrates the general knowledge of the skilled person on the date of filing and not after (point 7 of the reasons).

 decision G1 / 90 was issued on March 5, 1991.

-The Grand Chamber first observes that if the Convention wished to state that the penalty for non-compliance with the payment of the printing fee was the ex officio loss of rights, the drafting of the article would probably have been " is deemed revoked "(Reasons 4) or" is deemed withdrawn (Point 6 of the reasons) as elsewhere in the Convention.
+The Grand Chamber observes at the outset that if the convention wished to indicate that the penalty for non-compliance with the payment of the printing tax is the loss of the right of office, the wording of the article would probably have been #8220;is deemed revoked& #8221; (point 4 of the reasons) or & #8220;is deemed withdrawn& #8221; (point 6 of the reasons) as everywhere else in the convention.

-- a revocation decision would not be " meaningless (Point 13 of the reasons) contrary to the Board of Appeal's assertions) even if the loss of rights does not concern substantive patent law (ie novelty, inventive step, etc.).
-The appeal may be particularly useful in order to contest factual problems (eg actual date of payment).
+- a revocation decision would not be & #8220;meaningless& #8221; (point 13 of the reasons) contrary to the assertions of the Board of Appeal) even if the loss of rights does not relate to substantive patent law (ie novelty, inventive step, etc.).
+The remedy may be particularly useful in order to dispute factual problems (eg effective date of payment).

-- the submission of a request restitutio in integrum is not really a source of any legal uncertainty (point 14 of the reasons) even if the decision is not yet made.
-The decision on a subsequent appeal (against the decision) will be merged with the decision on restitutio in intergrum.
+- the presentation of & #8217; a request for restitutio in integrum is not really the source of any legal uncertainty (point 14 of the reasons) even if the decision has not yet been rendered.
+The decision on a subsequent appeal (which would be brought against the decision) will be merged with the decision on the restitutio in intergrum.

-- there is no compelling need to cause loss of rights as soon as possible even for the protection of third parties (point 15 of the reasons).
+- there is no compelling need to bring about the loss of rights as soon as possible even for the protection of third parties (point 15 of the reasons).

 - the decision to revoke is simpler legally (one step unlike the notification + decision on motion, point 17 of the reasons).

 Chapter 17.
-G2 / 90 - Jurisdiction of the Legal Board of Appeal for decisions issued by an opposition division
+G2 / 90 & #8211; Jurisdiction of the Legal Board of Appeal for decisions rendered by an opposition division

 decision G2 / 90 was issued on August 4, 1991.

-In this case, a patentee had forgotten to pay the publication fees of his patent after publication.
-The formalities officer gave him two more months and then revoked his patent.
-For the holder who lodged an appeal, the formalities officer had no legal support to do so.
+In the present case, a patent holder had forgotten to pay the publication fees for his patent after publication.
+The formalities officer had given him two more months and then revoked his patent.
+For the holder who appealed, the formalities officer did not have any legal support to do so.